Subtext goes right here whatever you want to say goes here

 Availability of data and material: The sequence data is available upon request.

-Competing interests: CSH is the owner of Knoze Jr Corp. which holds granted/pending patents covering the oral microbiota-inducing method described.
+Competing interests: CSH owns Knoze Jr Corp., which holds granted/pending patents covering the oral microbiota-inducing method described.

 Funding: N/A